terilenard/dias-hackathon-testbed1/docs/source/dependencies.rst

         down /sbin/ifconfig can1 down

 .. note::
-    Please check in *ip link* after a reboot what index you *can* interface has.
-In the case the index does       not match the configuration in */etc/network/interfaces* should be changed accordingly.
+    Please check in *ip link* after a reboot what index your *can* interface has.
+In the case the index does not match the configuration in */etc/network/interfaces*, it should be changed accordingly.
 For example, from *can1* to *can0*.

 Trusted Platform Module Configuration